puppetlabs/puppet-docs/source/puppet/latest/man/agent.md

 (This is a Puppet setting, and can go in puppet.conf.)</p></li>
 <li><p>--noop:
 Use 'noop' mode where the daemon runs in a no-op or dry-run mode.
-This is useful for seeing what changes Puppet will make without actually executing the changes.
+This is useful for seeing what changes Puppet would make without actually executing the changes.
 (This is a Puppet setting, and can go in puppet.conf.
 Note the special 'no-' prefix for boolean settings on the command line.)</p></li>